lambertlb/Pyqt5BattleMat/README.md

     I used these instead of newer ones because PyCharm gave fewer erroneous warnings
 - pip install PySide2
 - pip install event-bus
+## Packaging
+This contains two batch files for packaging the client and server for windows.
+Other scripts can be generated for linus or Mac
+- clientPackage.bat packages the BattleMat client under dist folder
+- serverPackage.bat packages the BattleMatServer web service under dist folder

 ## Things of interest
 I learned many things about Python and Qt while doing this project.
 Some of them were very painful.